PhysicsX/ExampleCode/googleTest/README.md

 EXPECT_CALL(fooMock, fooStr(::testing::_)).WillOnce(::testing::SetArgReferee<0>(returnStr));
 ```
 What does it mean ?
 Simply fooStr method of the mock, must be called and return the string from argument for this test, otherwise gtest will fail.

+Not for all cases it is necessary to inherit the interface.
+According to situation, it is possible to use mock class without inheritance.
+This usage is called standalone mocking.

 If you want you can check this diagram to understand the relationship better for mock and test classess. ( design is for this simple example.
 Relationship can be different according to you requirements. )